My studio and darkroom

 About 30 years ago I became interested in large format photography, primarily for the ability afforded the photographer to manipulate the film plane and lens board and thereby control of depth of field and parallax.
 I became captivated by the aesthetic control made possible by camera movements and darkroom procedures, and the potential they afforded for artistic expression.

 I began a still on-going study the mechanics and history of large format photography.

 [link to books page]

 I initially developed and printed photographs in the bathroom.
 I subsequently moved my equipment into a darkroom which I shared with two other photographers.
-As soon as I closed on my studio building I set up my darkroom there and anticipate keeping it there for as long as I can continue to work.
+As soon as I bought my studio building on the Mendocino coast I set up my darkroom there and intend to keep it there for as long as I continue to work.

 Around 1993, I bought a copy of California and the West, the account written by Charis Wilson of the two-year Guggenheim-sponsored photographic project she undertook with Edward Weston in 1937 and 1938.
 I have bought and passed along copies to friends.

 I examined the one thousand prints the Huntington Library bought from Weston.
 When I read the Huntington’s copy of Charis Wilson’s typescript of California and the West, I learned that David Brower was one of the climbers that Wilson mentioned as having been on their excursion to Lake Ediza with Adams and his assistant, Ron Partridge.